 Aloe for Skin Irritation and Dryness

 Skin irritation, dryness, and scaling are common side effects of topical acne treatments.
 Additionally, acne patients typically have impaired skin barrier function which makes the skin lose more water and become dehydrated more easily than acne-free skin.
 Can the application of Aloe reduce the irritation and dry skin associated with acne and acne medication?
-The evidence to date is contradictory.
+The evidence to date is contradictory.6 While some studies find a small improvement in skin irritation and/or dryness with Aloe, others find Aloe ineffective in reducing these side effects of topical acne treatment.6-8

 In a study published in Skin Research and Technology, researchers applied freeze-dried Aloe vera extract on 20 female subjects twice daily for a period of 2 weeks.
 The researchers found that the treatment increased the water content of the outermost layer of the skin, but did not reduce water loss through the skin.
 In other words, the Aloe did not improve the skin barrier and did not moisturize the skin; rather, it solely added moisture to the surface of the skin for a short period of time.8